cataggar/azure-sdk-for-rust/sdk/identity/README.md

 # azure_identity

 Azure Identity crate for the unofficial Microsoft Azure SDK for Rust.
 This crate is part of a collection of crates: for more information please refer to [https://github.com/azure/azure-sdk-for-rust](https://github.com/azure/azure-sdk-for-rust).

-This crate provides mechanisms for several ways to authenticate against Azure.
+This crate provides several implementations of the [azure_core::auth::TokenCredential](https://docs.rs/azure_core/latest/azure_core/auth/trait.TokenCredential.html) trait.

-For example, to authenticate using the recommended `DefaultAzureCredential`, you can do the following:
+It is recommended to use `azure_identity::new_credential()`, which will create an instance of `DefaultAzureCredential`.
+It will in turn attempt to create and use several credential types.
+If you want to use a specific credential type, the `AZURE_CREDENTIAL_TYPE` environment variable may be set to a value from `azure_credential_types`, such as `azurecli` or `virtualmachine`.

 ```rust
 #[tokio::main]